christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 The Alexandrian School moved history back 300-500 years.
 They invented the ‘Achaemenid’ Empire as a mirror of the Parthian Empire.

 In Persia, the "Achaemenid Empire" is a phantom, a Flavian-era literary creation designed to provide a grandiose, conquered enemy for "Alexander the Great", and push the "center" of ancient power further east, away from the Bosphoran core.
-There are **no coins** issued in the name of "Cyrus the Great", "Darius I", or "Xerxes".
+There are no coins issued in the name of "Cyrus the Great", "Darius I", or "Xerxes".
 The entire empire, supposedly the largest in the world, allegedly functioned for centuries without a coinage system.
 The coins we attribute to them are misdated Greco-Bactrian and Parthian issues.
-There are no contemporary records of Cyrus. **Cyrus, Darius, and Xerxes are backdated composites of the sons of Mithridates VI Eupator** who were also named Cyrus, Darius, Xerxes, and other Parthian kings.
+There are no contemporary records of Cyrus.
+Cyrus, Darius, and Xerxes are backdated composites of the sons of Mithridates VI Eupator who were also named Cyrus, Darius, Xerxes, and other Parthian kings.

 The "Achaemenid" Empire perfectly mirrors the Arsacid Parthian empire if you factor in "phantom time".

-*   **Cyrus the Great (c.
+*   Cyrus the Great (c.
 550 BC) = Mithridates I of Parthia (c.
-171 BC)** - Founder of the Parthian Empire.
+171 BC) - Founder of the Parthian Empire.
 Both were "Great Kings" who establish a vast Persian empire from a minor satrapy.
-*   **Darius I (c.
+*   Darius I (c.
 522 BC) = Mithridates II of Parthia (c.
-124 BC)** - Consolidated the empire and organized it.
+124 BC) - Consolidated the empire and organized it.
 Both are master administrators who create the classic "Persian" imperial structure.
-*   **Xerxes I (c.
+*   Xerxes I (c.
 486 BC) = Orodes II of Parthia (c.
-57 BC)** - His general Surena annihilates the Roman army at Carrhae.
-Both launch massive, failed invasions of "the West" (Greece/Rome). **The "Persian Wars" are the Mithridatic Wars.**
+57 BC) - His general Surena annihilates the Roman army at Carrhae.
+Both launch massive, failed invasions of "the West" (Greece/Rome).
+The "Persian Wars" are the Mithridatic Wars.

-Zoroastrianism was invented by the **Sasanian Empire (3rd-7th C. AD)**.
+Zoroastrianism was invented by the Sasanian Empire (3rd-7th C. AD).
 They needed a state religion to rival Christianity and legitimize their rule.
 They systematically compiled older Iranian oral traditions and created the Avesta as a "holy book".
 To give it antiquity, they back-dated Zoroaster to a mythical past (6000 BC).
-In doing so, they plagiarized the life story of a real person: **Pythagoras** (Both Pythagoras and the Zoroaster of legend are said to have traveled to Egypt and Babylon for wisdom.
+In doing so, they plagiarized the life story of a real person: Pythagoras (Both Pythagoras and the Zoroaster of legend are said to have traveled to Egypt and Babylon for wisdom.
 Both are masters of occult knowledge and ritual purity.
 Both believe in the transmigration of souls).

-**11. Fabricating 'Ancient' Egypt**
+**11. Fabricating 'Ancient' Egypt*

-The **Hyksos** ("Shepherd Kings") were not an invasion.
-They were **the Aryan administrative takeover.** They introduced the horse, chariot, and composite bow—the tools of Steppe control.
+The Hyksos ("Shepherd Kings") were not an invasion.
+They were the Aryan administrative takeover.
+They introduced the horse, chariot, and composite bow—the tools of Steppe control.
-*   **Pharaoh as a Title:** *Per-aa* ("Great House") is a mistranslation.
-It derives from **Pharn-ah** (Avestan: Glory of the Dragon).
-The god **Horus** is *Heru* = "The One on High," a title for the viceroy.
+*   Pharaoh as a Title: *Per-aa* ("Great House") is a mistranslation.
+It derives from Pharn-ah (Avestan: Glory of the Dragon).
+The god Horus is *Heru* = "The One on High," a title for the viceroy.
 *   Genetic analysis of New Kingdom royal mummies showing steppe ancestry (R1b-V88, R1a) vs. the native E-M78 population.

 In Egypt the "5000-year" history of Egypt is a Flavian-era fabrication to provide a deep, mystical past for the Serapis cult.

-The "Pharaohs" of the Old and Middle Kingdoms are **fictional proto-avatars**, backdated to create a lineage for the living god-kings like the Ptolemies and Caesars.
+The "Pharaohs" of the Old and Middle Kingdoms are fictional proto-avatars, backdated to create a lineage for the living god-kings like the Ptolemies and Caesars.

-The "Old Kingdom" is a fictional pre-history for the Serapis Cult. **The Pyramids are not 2500 BC tombs.
-They were built in the 3rd-2nd Century BC.** The Scythian Kurgan is the architectural and theological prototype for the Egyptian Pyramid.
+The "Old Kingdom" is a fictional pre-history for the Serapis Cult.
+The Pyramids are not 2500 BC tombs.
+They were built in the 3rd-2nd Century BC.
+The Scythian Kurgan is the architectural and theological prototype for the Egyptian Pyramid.
 The reason carbon dating gives older dates for the mortar is because they used fossilized limestone as a key ingredient, a technology now lost, which throws the isotopic readings wildly out of sync.

 **12. Rome: The Phantom Empire on the Tiber**

 Not a single manuscript of any Roman historian exists from before 70 CE.
 The earliest manuscript copies we possess are medieval, often from around 800–1100 CE.
 All Roman historical works - Livy, Tacitus, Suetonius - survive only in medieval copies, often centuries after the authors lived and filtered through centuries of monastic scribes whose patron was the Roman Church, the direct successor of the Flavian political project.

-The monumental ruins in Italy today are **Flavian-era constructions (70–200 CE)** built by the dynasty to create imperial legitimacy.
-The Chersonesus Colosseum in Crimea ([https://en.wikipedia.org/wiki/Chersonesus#Remains](https://en.wikipedia.org/wiki/Chersonesus#Remains)) is the **prototype for the Roman Colosseum**.
+The monumental ruins in Italy today are Flavian-era constructions (70–200 CE) built by the dynasty to create imperial legitimacy.
+The Chersonesus Colosseum in Crimea ([https://en.wikipedia.org/wiki/Chersonesus#Remains](https://en.wikipedia.org/wiki/Chersonesus#Remains)) is the prototype for the Roman Colosseum.

 The "Roman Empire" was not born on the Tiber.
 It was a political and literary fabrication moved there after the true center of power—the Dragon Kingdom of the Bosphorus—was subverted and its history overwritten.
 The ruins we see are not the remains of an ancient Republic; they are the founding monuments of history's most successful forgery.